MattR-1/STM32WLE5_Tx_Example/README.md

 The code is structured after chapter 4.9.1 from RM0461 and is configured to use a frequency allowed in Europ an otherwise default, easy to use or parameters that increase stability.
 Details are explained in the chapters describing the code that defines them.

+There is another reference manual: RM0453, which seems to have the same content as RM0461 when it comes to the SUB-GHZ-radio chapter.

 ## Code structure from RM0461, chapter 4.9.1